 Nr.
 7. 于文华、尹相杰 – 天上有太阳

 If you found the last one a bit too hard, try this one.
 It’s another extremely catchy duet between gege and xiaomei, still breathing the rural spirit of the nineties.
 As their relationship enters into a more mature stage, gege – in an optimistic and forward looking mood – is wondering how to satisfy xiaomei’s dreams and expectations.

 Nr.
 8. Joyce Chu -【好想你 I MiSS U】

 Joyce Chu is a young singer from Malaysia.
 She changes her outfit and whereabouts just about every second in this clip just to underline how she misses you.
-It’s the kind of song you can sing along with pretty quick.
+It’s the kind of song that gets stuck in your head pretty quick.

 Nr.
 8. Wanting 曲婉婷 – 我的歌声里 (You Exist In My Song)